Mole Extermination FAQ

 - Sometimes a mole will set off the device and escape.
 The mole is often mortally injured when this happens and it crawls off and dies.
 Unfortunately for us – lucky for you – we got rid of your mole but we can’t charge you the “per mole” fee if we can’t find the carcass.
 However, we don’t just assume that the mole crawled off and died.
 We continue servicing your property until no further mole activity is present.

 - The mole might just leave your property on his own.
 This break usually gets an initial sigh of relief followed by ‘What happens if they return?’.
-We understand this uncertainty and that’s where our limited 6 month warranty comes in.
-If your moles return within 6 months, we return to get them and the ‘set-up’ fee is waived.
+We understand this uncertainty and that’s where our 3-month limited warranty comes in.
+If your moles return within 3 months of the original invoice date, we return to get them and the setup fee is waived.

 Why do I have to pay the setup fee if you don't catch any moles?